ARTIST-Association/ARTIST/docs/tutorial_distributed_raytracing.rst

           Rank 2

-However, now there may be multiple heliostats in the scenario all focusing on the same target.
-In this case, we need to determine the resulting flux image for that target, i.e., the combined result of all heliostats focusing on this target.
-This can be achieved with the ``get_bitmaps_per_target()`` function:
+When multiple heliostats in the scenarios focus on the same target, we need the combined flux image.
+This can be computed with ``get_bitmaps_per_target()``.

 .. code-block::